Pipe-Runner/dotfile-manager/README.md

 npm -i -g npm

 **Note:** Directly copying *.theme* and *.icons* will not work, they need to be reinstalled.
 Just extract the zipped file and paste them in their respective directories.
+Please use this https://askubuntu.com/questions/1035975/cant-use-installed-fonts-in-gnome-terminal to set nerd fonts on the gnome terminal.